Goleta Beach at Sunset

 Still Relatively New to Philosophy Courses?

-You may find my concise guides to reading philosophy and writing philosophy helpful.
+Except in Logic (PHIL 183), you may find my concise guides to reading philosophy and writing philosophy helpful.
 You may find them useful even if you are not so new to philosophy.

 Missed Assignments